-A Group count will be carried out in Spring each year, in the week preceding the Spring meeting, weather permitting.
+A Group count will be carried out in Spring each year, on a date set at the Autumn group meeting, weather permitting.
 Each Group member should endeavour to arrange for a count to take place on the arranged date, and count figures should be forwarded to the co-ordinator on the day of the count.